Bhagi2960/python-api-challenge/README.md

 2)The second part of the project is to plan a vacation according to preferred weather and find the nearest hotel to the city.

 ***VacationPy****

 In this deliverable, I am using weather data skills to plan future vacations by using Jupyter notebook, the geoViews Python library, and the Geoapify API.

 *A map is created that displays a point for every city in the city_data_df DataFrame.
 The size of the point is the humidity in each city.

-Narrow down the search to find the ideal weather condition.
+The search was narrowed down to find the ideal weather condition as follows:

-*Find the ideal location to vacation that meets the following requirements:

 -A max temperature lower than 27 degrees but higher than 21